 You probably already have team members, but if you want to let go and grow your business, you’re going to need to start hiring for leadership positions.
 Once you do that, you’ll need to delegate and let go of some of the more important things in your business.
 I’m talking about things that it would take another business leader to accomplish, oversee, or perform.
 This would include things that involve high-level communications, strategy, planning, and the execution of complex and important goals, among other things.

 This step is for people who really want to let go.
 Of course, it takes a long time to find the right person for something like this.
-Hiring a president is a big deal, and it’s a position with a lot of serious responsibilities, so it’s imperative that you find someone who’s an excellent fit.
+Hiring a president is a big deal.
+It’s a position with a lot of serious responsibilities, so it’s imperative that you find someone who’s an excellent fit.
 Sometimes the right fit comes within your company, other times it comes from outside of it.
 But either way, finding that president is your next step.

 You’re not completely letting go of your business forever, but you can take some time off or you only need to spend a small amount of time each week tending to your business.
 For many people I’ve coached, being able to take a lot of time off like that leads to starting multiple businesses.
 They end up having several businesses going at the same time, which can of course become very lucrative.